 For storage, Asus opted for a surprisingly fast SK Hynix drive here, just keep in mind that the readings above are with the laptop plugged in, and the drive is slightly limited in speeds when using the laptop on battery.

 The SSD and wifi chips are the only upgradeable components here.
 To get to them you need to remove the back panel, hold in place by a couple of Torx screws, and two more extra screws hidden behind the rear-rubber feet.
+For some reason, Asus implemented an M.2 2230 SSD format on this unit, right next to another M.2 slot for the wireless.
+That’s going to make SSD upgrades rather difficult.

 Inside you’ll also notice that this UM425QA series is different than all the other ZenBook 14s, with extra space allocated to the dual-fan cooling module and a longer heatpipe.